-Home Remedies: Take these steps to treat a minor burn
+What steps can I take to treat a minor burn at home?

 Burns are tissue damage that results from heat, overexposure to the sun or other radiation, or chemical or electrical contact.
 Burns can be minor medical problems or life-threatening emergencies.